 Time to make the BEST strawberry cake EVER!

 - 3 Tablespoons flour

 - 3/4 cup vegetable oil

 - 1 (3 ounce) package Strawberry Jell-o

--Here is a photo of Candi and Me at a concert the last time I saw her, November 2014 –
+-Here is a photo of my friend, Candi and me at a concert the last time I saw her, November 2014 –

 It’s never a dull moment when I get to see her! <3